logzio/logz-docs/_source/logzio_collections/_shippers/logstash.md

     sudo wget https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt -P /etc/pki/tls/certs/
     ```

+2. _(If needed)_ Install the Lumberjack output plugin

+    The Lumberjack output plugin is required for SSL shipping.
+    For most Logstash versions, the plugin is included by default.

+    To see if Lumberjack output plugin is installed, `cd` to your [Logstash bin directory](https://www.elastic.co/guide/en/logstash/current/dir-layout.html) and run this command:

+    ```shell
+    ./logstash-plugin list | grep logstash-output-lumberjack
+    ```

+    If you see `logstash-output-lumberjack`, skip to step 3.

+    Otherwise, you'll need to install the plugin.

+    ```shell
+    ./logstash-plugin install logstash-output-lumberjack
+    ```

-2. Add Logz.io to your configuration file
+3. Add Logz.io to your configuration file

     Add these code blocks to the end of your existing Logstash configuration file: